sayjava/behave/README.md

 ## Quick Start

-Start the sever with a simple [behavior](https://sayjava.github.io/behave/guide)

 ```shell
 npx @sayjava/behave -b '[{"request": {"path":"/hi"}, "response": {"body": "Hello World"}}]'
 ```

-Run a sample request against the server to see the response
+This will start the server on port 8080, then run a sample request against the server to see the response

 ```shell
 curl -X GET http://localhost:8080/hi
 ```

+## Features
+- Standalone http mock server
+- HTTP Assertion server
+- NodeJS/Express Middleware
+- API Spec compliant
+- Serverless Ready (see examples folder)

-## Scenarios
+## Useful Mocking Scenarios

+These are some basic scenarios that behave can help with during the development and testing process

-- Can be used as a standalone mock system that is useful for testing and mocking out APIS
+- As a standalone mock system that is useful for testing and mocking out APIS
 <p align="center">
 <img src="docs/media/standalone_mock _server.png">
 </p>

-- Existing application can be mocked away using
+- Existing application can be mocked using
 <p align="center">
 <img src="docs/media/server_mock_middleware.png">
 </p>

-- Testing UI/Middleware systems.
-Check what requests where made e.t.c
+- Test UI/Middleware systems.
+For example, checking what requests where made e.t.c
 <p align="center">
 <img src="docs/media/assert_requests.png">
 </p>

-## Mocking Endpoints
+## Mocking Examples

+Here are some scenarios where `Behave` can be used to mock endpoints

-- Regex based URL matchers e.g
+- Regex paths

 ```shell
 curl -v -X PUT http://localhost:8080/_/api/behaviors -d '[